 20 December, 2019

-Manuel Alvarado.
-Diagnosis and remote treatment of ischemic heart disease
+The story of Manuel Alvarado: Diagnosis and treatment of ischemic heart disease

 A few weeks ago, 58 year old Mr. Manuel Alvarado came from Puebla (Mexico) and was admitted to barnaclínic+.
 When he was diagnosed with an ischemic heart disease, he was told his best option was to come to Barcelona.
 His wife Mrs. Lupita Prosperi de Alvarado accompanied him in this journey.
 After his surgery and some rest, they took the opportunity to visit Barcelona and the Spanish coast.
 Together with their cardiologists, Drs.
 Omar Gómez Monterrosas and Manel Sabaté they told us their story.